-The R-2 Duplex, Two-Family Attached Residence zoning designation is intended for moderate density duplex dwelling structures on lots of at least 15,000 square feet.
+The R-2 Duplex, Two-Family Attached Residence zoning is intended for duplex dwellings on lots of at least 15,000 square feet.
 This district is primarily located off of a major thoroughfare or as a transitional land use adjacent to single-family residences.
-Therefore, the R-2 Duplex district is intended to accommodate single-family attached dwelling structures of a size and character that is compatible with the surrounding single-family detached residential districts and adjacent to commercial, office and retail space.
-Permitted uses include single-family housing, duplex housing, schools, golf courses, parks, playgrounds, and some public utility facilities.
+Therefore, the R-2 Duplex district is intended to accommodate single-family attached dwelling structures compatible with the surrounding single-family detached residential districts and commercial, office and retail spaces.
+Other permitted uses include single-family housing, schools, golf courses, parks, and some public utility facilities.
 The maximum density in the R-2D Zone is 4.8 units per acre and building heights are limited to 2.5-stories or 30 feet.